There are some places around the world that are truly iconic, evoking and inspiring emotions like few others.

 There’s something about a city skyline that just feels right – and Doha has one of the most memorable in the world.
 The city has been central to Qatar’s success, and its cityscape is truly iconic, as befits a capital city!
 Whether it’s sunrise or sunset, the peaks and arches of the city’s skyline are truly something to behold.

-No matter where you are in the city, you can’t fail to be captivated by the likes of the Doha Tower, a resplendent tribute to Mashrabiya design; the Tornado Tower, a giant hourglass set against the Doha sky, or the Torch Doha – the city’s tallest building, and a truly stunning sight by night as it radiates a symphony of blue and orange lights.
+No matter where you are in the city, you can’t fail to be captivated by the likes of the Doha Tower, a resplendent tribute to Mashrabiya design or the Tornado Tower, a giant hourglass set against the Doha sky.

 We would happily keep going – but this is one of those occasions where a picture says more than a thousand words ever could…